Disco-RAG: Discourse-Aware Retrieval-Augmented Generation: Results and Analysis

 \autoref{tab:human_eval} suggests that \texttt{Disco-RAG} improves perceived answer quality over both full context and standard RAG systems, with considerable gains in \textit{Faithfulness} and \textit{Conciseness}.
 Human-written references remain the strongest overall according to annotators, which indicates that there is still room for future model development, but the ranking of neural systems in human evaluation is consistent with the trends observed in automatic metrics and supports the benefits of discourse-aware retrieval-augmented generation.
-Further discussion of the parsing evaluation, efficiency analysis, shallow discourse marker analysis, the impact of model training, significance testing, attention and decoding behavior, qualitative case studies, and LLM usage can be found in \autoref{appendix:parser}, \autoref{appendix:efficiency}, \autoref{appendix:shallow}, \autoref{appendix:training}, \autoref{appendix:significance}, \autoref{appendix:attention}, \autoref{appendix:case_study} and \autoref{use_of_llms}, respectively.
+Further discussion of the parsing evaluation, shallow discourse marker analysis, significance testing, qualitative case studies, and LLM usage can be found in \autoref{appendix:parser}, \autoref{appendix:shallow}, \autoref{appendix:significance}, \autoref{appendix:case_study}, and \autoref{use_of_llms}, respectively.